Estate Planning FAQs

 Q. Can I just add my child’s name to my property to avoid probate?

 While you can avoid probate for this property interest, it is important to realize that the rights you have created in that property for your child are equal to yours.
-After adding the child’s name, you cannot change your mind about sharing title unless the child agrees, even through your own Will or Trust.
+After adding the child’s name, you cannot change your mind about sharing title unless the child agrees, even though your own Will or Trust.
 When you pass away, that child becomes the sole owner of the property and does not have any legal responsibilities to share it with anyone else, despite your wishes to the contrary.
 Other considerations are that your ownership rights could be compromised if your child is sued or has creditor problems.
 Also, if you add your child to the title of your home, you will be disqualified from the personal residence exemption for income tax purposes.

 Q. Will I avoid paying estate taxes if I have a trust?